plausible/docs/docs/file-downloads-tracking.md

 ## Step 2: Create a custom event goal in your Plausible Analytics account

-File downloads clicks won’t show up automatically.
+File download clicks won’t show up automatically.
 You’ll have to configure the goal for them to show up on your dashboard.

 To configure a goal, go to [your website’s settings](website-settings.md) in your Plausible Analytics account and visit the "**Goals**" section.
 You should see a prompt to add a goal.